- As low as $578/Night

 - Condo

-Myrtle Beach is known for its wide beaches, a enormous selection of golf courses, gorgeous seafood eateries, and outlet stores.
+Myrtle Beach is known for its wide beaches, a huge selection of golf courses, superb seafood eateries, and outlet stores.
 Wyndham SeaWatch embodies all that this city has to offer.
 Located on the beach and close to all local attractions, this resort is the ideal destination for any age.
 Plan a beach day or hang out by the pool if that is more of your style and appreciate modern amenities such as a exercise center and a lazy river.

 This 2BR/2BA condo features a king-sized bed, two double beds, and a queen sleeper couch.
 Sleeps 8 people comfortably!
 There is a full kitchen with a refrigerator/freezer, sink, stove, oven, microwave, and dishwasher.
 A toaster and a coffee maker are supplied.
 You will feel at home with all of the glassware and silverware that you will need.
 There is also a washer and a dryer in the unit.
-We want you to take it simple on your vacation and not have to worry about anything.
+We want you to take it painless on your vacation and not have to worry about anything.

 Conveniences: